strukturag/libheif/README.md

 best compression ratios currently possible.

 libheif makes use of [libde265](https://github.com/strukturag/libde265) for HEIF image decoding and x265 for encoding.
-For AVIF, libaom or rav1e are used as codecs.
+For AVIF, libaom, dav1d, or rav1e are used as codecs.

 ## Supported features